-Markets have been buoyant since our last model portfolio rebalance in May.
+Markets have been mixed since the model portfolios were rebalanced in November.

 Core investment views

-At 7IM, we have a number of long-term core views that help to guide our investment decisions and allocations within portfolios.
+At 7IM, we have several long-term core views that help to guide our investment decisions and allocations within portfolios.

 7IM Responsible Choice long term themes